graphery/grapper-doc/src/guide/svg/reuse-elements.md

             marker-end="url(#marker3)"/>
 </svg>

-The SVG Graphane API provides an internal not duplicated `id` for each element, and you can get this with `.url()`.
+The SVG Grapper API provides an internal not duplicated `id` for each element, and you can get this with `.url()`.
 It returns an `url(#id)`.
 This method simplifies using the unique id when it is necessary to include the `url()` pseudo-function.